AntonBangoura/AWS_certification_documentation/Readme.md

-# Documentation of my learning path to reach the AWS cloud practitioner certificate.
+# :star: Documentation of my learning path to reach the AWS cloud practitioner certificate :star: